Saving the Now: Crossing Boundaries to Conserve Contemporary Works

 Papers and posters presented at and published as a result of an IIC Congress all undergo a rigorous peer review process.
 To this end, IIC Council appoints a Technical Committee of international experts who will make selections from the proposals received and selected authors will be invited to develop the proposal into a synopsis, as well as to include not more than 2 illustrations for consideration by the Technical Committee; further details will be made available later.
 Authors may then be requested to refine the synopses as necessary, and the final paper and poster synopses will be edited for publication as the Congress Preprints by the Congress Editorial Committee.
 Please remember that submissions should not have been presented and/or published elsewhere before the date of the Congress.

-IIC invites you to submit your proposal for a paper or poster in English in about 500 words (3500 characters) via the website by filling in the submission form (if you have an IIC account, please log in first, if not, please register for an IIC account before submitting a proposal).
+IIC invites you to submit your proposal.
+First, you must have an IIC account.
+If you already have an IIC account, please log in first.
+If not, it is easy to register.
+Once registered on the IIC site please submit your proposal for a paper or poster in English in about 500 words (3500 characters) by filling in the submission form.
 Please do not include any illustrations with your proposal submission and please indicate if your proposal is for a paper or for a poster.
-The deadline for the receipt of proposals is 15 June 2015.
+The deadline for the receipt of proposals is 1st July 2015.

 You will receive a response from the Technical Committee by 15 August 2015.
 Draft manuscripts will be required by 15 October 2015 and the final selection will be made by 15 December 2015.
 Final manuscripts will be due by 15 January 2016.